-This month marks the 75th anniversary of one of the greatest films of all time, It’s a Wonderful Life (1946), and what better time than to watch it for the first time than now.
+This month marks the 75th anniversary of one of the greatest films of all time, It’s a Wonderful Life (1946).
+No better time to watch it for the first time.
 This movie has been a must-watch during the Christmas season for many around the world.
-I found it to be worth every bit of praise it has garnered, in fact, I cried in joy and gratitude in the climax scene and I am not the sentimental type.
+I found it to be worth every bit of praise it has garnered, in fact, I cried in joy and gratitude in the climax scene, and I am not the sentimental type.
 I watched the classic film on Plex Live TV (there may be a free version in your region), the remastered colour version was stunning.
 It gets my highest rating of Delicious.
 Don’t miss this honest-to-goodness film!

 George Bailey is a young man growing up in a (fictitious) small town in America, named Bedford Falls, New York.
 He dreams of travelling around the world, exploring new places, meeting new people and expanding his horizon.
 Unfortunately, due to the sudden death of his father, who was running a lending business in the town helping the poor, George is compelled to take over the business and stay put in the town.
 He is kept busy keeping the local rich man and loanshark Mr Potter at bay regularly.
 The years pass by, he gets married to his childhood sweetheart and is blessed with four lovely kids.
 That’s when a major misfortune hits and he is pushed to his limits.
 How he gets saved from the brink of collapse is what makes this film unforgettable.

 “What is it you want, Mary?
 What do you want?
 You want the Moon?
 Just say the word and I’ll throw a lasso around it and pull it down.
 Hey.
 That’s a pretty good idea.
 I’ll give you the Moon, Mary.” – George Bailey